electricsquare/raymarching-workshop/readme.md

 ### Raymarching Distance Fields
 We will march along each ray and look for an intersection with a surface in the scene.
 One way to do this would be to start at the ray origin (on the camera plane), and take uniform steps along the ray, evaluating the distance field at each point.
 When the distance to the scene is less than a threshold value, we know we have hit a surface and we therefore we can then terminate the raymarch and shade that pixel.

-A more efficient approach is to actually use the distance value at each point to define the step size along the ray.
+A more efficient approach is to actually use the sampled distance to the scene at each point along the ray to determine the next step size.
 As mentioned above, the distance can be regarded as the radius of a sphere of empty space around each point.
 It is therefore safe to step by this amount because we know we will not pass through any surfaces.

 In the following image each black dot represents where the scene was sampled.
 The ray is then marched along that distance (extending to the radius of the circle) and then resampled.